databrickslabs/dbldatagen/docs/APIDOCS.md

 * Use template based generation and formatting on string columns
 * Use SQL based  expression to control or augment column generation
 * Script Spark SQL table creation statement for dataset
+* Specify a statistical distribution for random values

 ## Tutorials and examples